tcmills/tyler-mills-repository/README.md

 Many of the coding projects that I, Tyler Mills, have worked on over my college career and onward.

-My Capstone Project for Professional Certificate in Game Design: https://github.com/tcmills/Game-Design-Capstone-Project
+"To the Magic Shop", the game I designed and developed as the Capstone Project for the Professional Certificate in Game Design class at MIT xPRO: https://github.com/tcmills/Game-Design-Capstone-Project

-The mod I am developing for Minecraft 1.19.2 in Java: https://github.com/tcmills/Forge-1.19.2-Magicmod
+The mod I am developing for Minecraft 1.19.2 in Java:<br/>
+https://github.com/tcmills/Forge-1.19.2-Magicmod